ibuchh/eks-cicd/README.md

-# CI/CD using AWS CodePipeline with Amazon EKS | Worskhop
+# CI/CD using AWS CodePipeline with Amazon EKS
 ## Objectives

 * Learn about creating an Amazon EKS cluster